arispelgremory/Silsilat/README.md

 - `TokenWipeTransaction` - Remove tokens from non-compliant accounts for regulatory adherence
 - `TransferTransaction` - Facilitate instant, transparent transfers of tokenized financing

+### Economic Justification
+Silsilat unlocks billions of dollars in value trapped within gold-backed pawn and microfinance networks across Africa and Southeast Asia.
+Today, these sectors operate on cash cycles, turning capital only 3–4 times per year and burdened by 60% higher compliance costs.
+By tokenizing collateral, automating valuations, and connecting pawnshops to on-chain liquidity pools, Silsilat expands lending capacity up to 5× while lowering funding costs by 30–40%.
+This transforms an informal, opaque ecosystem into a transparent, regulated, and yield-generating marketplace.
+At just USD 50 million in tokenized loan volume, Silsilat can generate USD1 million in annual revenue with 70% gross margins, sustained by liquidity, compliance, and transaction fees.
+More than profit, it delivers measurable inclusion and trust, giving millions of unbanked borrowers affordable access to finance through verifiable, Shariah-compliant digital liquidity.

 ### Hedera Consensus Service (HCS)
 We chose HCS for immutable logging of all critical financing events—collateral pledges, repayments, token issuance, and transfers.
 Each transaction in the Ar-Rahnu lifecycle is timestamped and recorded on an immutable topic, creating an auditable trail that satisfies both Shariah compliance requirements and investor due diligence needs.
 HCS's $0.0001 per message cost makes it economically feasible to log every micro-transaction, ensuring complete transparency without pricing out small-scale operations.
 This immutable record builds trust among stakeholders—from micro-entrepreneurs seeking financing to investors providing liquidity—by proving that every gold-backed token is traceable to real collateral.